ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 A DMF **SHALL** be completed, and approval received from the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk), for the following scenarios:

 -   Data is being moved or shared by using a physical storage device to transfer the information.
-An example is where you use a “memory stick”, a USB drive, a storage array, or some other removable media.
+An example is where you use a "memory stick", a USB drive, a storage array, or some other removable media.
 The DMF in this scenario focuses on the data being moved or shared.
 -   Data is being moved or shared by electronic \(network\) communication, where the movement is from an MoJ IT system to an external party.
 An example is using secure file transfer or approved email to transfer the information.
 The DMF in this scenario focuses on the data being moved or shared.
--   An asset \(a “data bearing asset”\) is being moved to, or transported by, an external party.
+-   An asset \(a "data bearing asset"\) is being moved to, or transported by, an external party.
 This might be as a result of an office move, or because the asset is being decommissioned.
 The asset might contain or process MoJ information.
 Examples of data bearing assets include laptops, servers, multi-functional devices, and any other data bearing peripherals.
 The DMF in this scenario focuses on the asset being moved or transported, rather than the MoJ information that the asset might contain or process.

 A DMF **SHALL** be submitted to the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) for information purposes, in the following scenarios:

 -   Data is being moved or shared by electronic \(network\) communication, where the movement is entirely within or between MoJ IT systems.
 -   Data is being moved in full compliance with the already-approved service design and operation specification and procedures.
--   An asset \(a “data bearing asset”\) is being moved but remains within the MoJ or its supplier-provided and MoJ-approved facilities at all times.
+-   An asset \(a "data bearing asset"\) is being moved but remains within the MoJ or its supplier-provided and MoJ-approved facilities at all times.

 **Note:** In the informational scenarios, a DMF is only expected the first time a data movement or sharing takes place.
 Subsequent, repeat instances of the movement or sharing, do not require a re-submission of the DMF.
 For example, when setting up a backup process as part of an approved service design, a DMF is created and submitted to the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) for information purposes, but does not need to be re-created or re-submitted for each backup occurrence.
 If the implementation or process for the data movement or sharing changes, for example a new new backup technology or process is deployed, then a fresh informational DMF is required.